 Biochar, charcoal, and activated carbon are three forms of carbon that have a lot of overlap, with very similar composition and methods of production.

-Figuring out the differences between the three can be challenging – especially since the terminology used is different for different industries . seems to still be settling out in the industry.
+Figuring out the differences between the three can be challenging – especially since the terminology used is different for different industries and seems to still be settling out.
 There is no clear right or wrong answer in many cases.

-This article explains how these terms are generally used and addresses some questions you may have about the differences between the three types of carbon.
+This article explains how these terms are generally used and addresses some questions you may have about the differences between these three names for carbon.

 Biochar, charcoal, and activated carbon: An overview